-Whether you decide to DIY or to hire a designer, I’d like to explain why web design is so important and point out some best practices that you mightn’t have thought about.
+Whether you decide to DIY or hire a designer, I’d like to explain why web design is so important for your coaching business and point out some best practices that you mightn’t have thought about.

 Of course, you’re going to want to have a beautiful website that’s attractive to look at, but you also need to think strategically about your aims for your website so that it actually helps to grow your coaching business.

 There’s no point in building a gorgeous website that potential clients click away from.